 - Abuse while under medical care

 - Abuse in a nursing home

 These are just a few examples.
 A wrongful death lawyer will be in a better position to help you understand if the death in question can be considered wrongful under the eyes of the law.
-If you or your family feels that the loss of your family member was wrongful, seek guidance form wrongful death attorneys.
+If you or your family feel that the loss of your family member was wrongful, seek guidance from wrongful death attorneys.

 What are “punitive damages”?